KacyUmana/cse15l-lab-reports/LabReport1.md

 ![Image](cat-no-arg.png)

- Without any arguments, cat expects input from the user, so it waits for you to enter text.
-It's not commonly used in this way.
+The `concatenate` command, also shortened to `cat`, is primarily used to concatenate - combine the content of files into a single file - and show the contents of one or more files.
+Without any arguments, cat expects an input from the user in the terminal and waits for you to enter text interactively to then display that input on the terminal.
+This is known as interactive mode and is the default when using the `cat` command with no arguments.
+You can type lines of text, and when you press "Enter," the cat command will display what you entered on the screen.
+You can continue entering text until you decide to exit the interactive mode.
+However, when using the `cat` command in interactive mode, the command does not create or directly change any files, it is only able to display the text you type in the terminal.
+The current working directory also remains unchanged.

 __Command with a path to a *directory* argument__

 ![Image](cat-dir-arg.png)

-Using cat with a directory as an argument is not valid because cat is meant to display the contents of files, not directories.
+When the cat command is used with a path to a directory as an argument, it is not valid and results in an error considering that the `cat` command is designed to exclusively work with the contents of files, not directories.
+The command recognizes that it cannot read and display the contents of a directory and thus, it produces an error message.
+As shown above, the error message will read that the provided arguemnt, in this case `/home/lecture1/messages` is a directory and not a file so it cannot perform its usual function of displaying file contents.

 __Command with a path to a *file* argument__